ConfSched/ConfSched/docs/install.md

 Please note: you may run into permission issues where you only get a white screen with Laravel.
 This is typically caused by the app/storage folder not being writeable by the web server.
 For more information on this error, see [this](http://stackoverflow.com/questions/20678360/laravel-blank-white-screen).

+Next step is to grab all the front end dependencies.
+For this, we use Grunt and Bower.

+<code>npm install</code>

+This installs Grunt which we use to automate the build process for our front end code.

+<code>bower install</code>

+This grabs all of our dependencies through bower.

+<code>grunt copy</code>
+<code>grunt sass</code>
+<code>grunt concat</code>
+<code>grunt uglify</code>

+This will run our build process that combines all css and js into a single css and js file.

 Install instructions for C++ should go here.